hazexxv/eaglauncher-eaglercraft-games-file-/README.md

 # eaglauncher-eaglercraft-games-file-
-this is just the game files for eaglauncher
+this is just the game files for eaglauncher,